 How is the innovationXchange assisting?

-The DFAT innovationXchange has committed to spending up to $4 million in support of this challenge and the new ideas discovered.
-DFAT is supporting and accelerating a portfolio of solutions that address the availability of and access to affordable, nutritious, desirable and sustainable food, and solutions that promote people’s selection and consumption of more nutritious food in the Indo-Pacific region.
+The DFAT innovationXchange committed up to $4 million in support of this challenge and the new ideas discovered.
+DFAT supported and accelerated a portfolio of solutions that addressed the availability of and access to affordable, nutritious, desirable and sustainable food, and solutions that promote people’s selection and consumption of more nutritious food in the Indo-Pacific region.